Thursday, April 20th, 2017

 The Mexican Cultural Institute is a non-profit organization committed to generating awareness and promoting the richness, dynamism and diversity of Mexican arts and culture in New York. https://www.mciny.org/

-The lecture will be preceded by a reception featuring samples of tequilas and mezcals, with traditional accompaniments such as carnitas and tamales.
+Tequila and mezcal samples will be passed during the talk, and the lecture will be followed by a reception featuring traditional accompaniments such as carnitas.
 You must be 21 years old, with identification, to sample the tequila.

 Location: The Octavio Paz Gallery, Mexican Consulate, 2nd floor

 27 East 39th Street, New York, NY 10016

 Entrance is through the main consulate door, where there is a security desk with a metal detector.